CSWA Region 2 Third-Party Program

 *Note: All deadlines have been extended by one year for properties within the burn perimeter of the 2017 fires.
 View this letter and this map to see if a property qualifies.

+A Fact Sheet that summarizes the permit requirments is also available.
 See the full permit and learn more about the permit process and sign up for email updates from the Water Board.

 CSWA Farm Plan Process: